fcrepo4-archive/fcrepo-message-consumer/README.md

 ## Running the indexer

+In the simplest case, the indexer can be configurd in the same container as the repository.
+See [kitchen-sink/fuseki](https://github.com/futures/fcrepo-kitchen-sink/tree/fuseki) for an example of this configuration.

-We should have both a stand-alone mode where the indexer is run separately from the repository, and a bundled mode where the indexer is deployed with the repository.
+For production deployment, it is more typical to run the indexer on a separate machine.
+So we also have a stand-alone mode where the indexer is run as its own webapp.

 ## Configuring the indexer